org-cloudbees-dragan/traditional-ha/README.md

 * Engine: 24.0.6
 * Compose: v2.22.0-desktop.2
 * Docker-compose v3
-* Web browser, Firefox has been tested, Chrome should work also
+* Web browser, Firefox and Chrome has been tested

 # Setup